minodisk/coffee-refactor/README.md

 1. Set cursor to symbol.
 2. Start renaming using `ctrl-r`.
 3. Type new name.
-4. Finish renaming using `enter` or removing cursor from the focused symbol.
+4. Finish renaming by using `enter` or removing cursor from the focused symbol.

 ### Supported Symbols